kzalesak/hamburg-slices-recipe/hamburg_slices_recipe_english.md

 ## Adding it all together
 > - jam, also known as fruit preserve (apricot, strawberry are best, other is fine too - it should be somewhat sour)

 Take out the cooled dough that you separated into rolls earlier.
-Cut about a third of each one and roll it into a rectangular base about 3 to 4 mm (milimeters) thick and about 80 to 100 mm (milimeters) wide.
+Cut about a third of each one and roll it into a rectangular base about 3 to 4 mm (millimetres) thick and about 80 to 100 mm (millimetres) wide.
 SEE IMAGE _cutting strips_.

 ![Cutting strips on a wooden board with decorative cutter](recipe_photos/cutting_strips.jpg)